CYCOGS AI Robotics Stories

-Many traditional robots have one, two or more video cameras that are ether fixed, or have limited movement.
-We pondered this
+Many traditional robots have one, two or more video cameras that are ether fixed or have limited movement.

 has a very capable holonomic robot in the works that can move in any direction, had dual hybrid snake arms, and we wanted exceptional sensing capabilities.

-ability to move in such motions as in a rotating translation “Frisbee Glide
+ability to perform such motions as in a rotating translation “Frisbee Glide

-(think of putting a camera on a spinning flying Frisbee to watch its forward path) we had a problem.
+(think of putting a counter-rotating camera on a spinning flying Frisbee to watch its forward path) we had another problem.

-We could throw a gazillion sensors all over its body to cover every angle, or decouple the sensors from the fixed body by
+We could throw a gazillion sensors all over its body to cover and sense every angle or decouple the sensors from the fixed body by

-Some sensors are inexpensive (cheap) and some are very expensive (IR cameras and LIDAR sensors)
+Some sensors are inexpensive (cheap) and some are enormously expensive (IR cameras and LIDAR sensors)

 rotating sensor platform